TsKyrk/pyexewrap/MSIX_COMPATIBILITY.md

 - The classic Setup.exe (which configures the HKLM ftype registry) may also disappear

 **Impact on pyexewrap:**
-- **Shebang approach**: continues to work — the MSIX launcher reads shebangs.
 - **ByDefaultActivation via `activate.py` (MSIX path)**: continues to work — the pymanager launcher honors UserChoice and reads the `pyexewrap.PyFile` HKCU ProgID.
 - **ByDefaultActivation via `activate.py` HKLM layer**: stops working when the classic Setup.exe disappears, as there will be no `Python.File` HKLM ftype to patch.
+- **Shebang approach on double-click**: unreliable on MSIX due to PYTHONPATH propagation.